vojsa5/NI-AFP-semestral_work_rozhon/README.md

 ## Output of an example program

-to run the app

-You may try the app on example povided in the test folder.
+You may try the app with an example source code povided in the test folder.

 Running
 ```